arti9m/PHP-XLS-Excel-Parser/README.md

 When `$excel->read_everything()` is invoked for the first time for your file, a private structure called __SST__ is built which contains all strings for all worksheets.
 It sits in memory until Parsing mode is changed or re-selected, or `$excel->free()` called, or your MSXLS instance (`$excel` variable in the examples here) had been destroyed.
 Therefore, it is rather memory-hungry mode if your file has a lot of unique strings.
 Non-unique strings are stored only once.
 Also, PHP is smart enough not to duplicate those strings in memory when a string is read into `$excel->cells` array from __SST__ storage.

 In this mode, __empty rows and cells are ignored__.
-Boolean excel cells are parsed to `true` or `false`.
-If excel internally represents a whole number as _float_ (which is often the case), it will be parsed to _float_ without changes.
+Boolean excel cells are parsed as `true` or `false`.
+If excel internally represents a whole number as _float_ (which is often the case), it will be parsed as _float_ without changes.

 `$excel->cells` array first key is _zero based_ excel row number.
 For example, `$excel->cells[0]` will return an array of cells of excel row 1 (provided it is not empty).
 If your first populated row number in excel is 5, the first entry of `$excel->cells` will have index of 4.